kostadin-t/btp-terraform/units/unit_4/lesson_3/README.md

 }
 ```

-Now please delete the section in the `main.tf` file (and save the changes) that we just copied over to the `srvc-baseline.tf` file in the `modules/srvc-baseline` folder.
+Now please delete the section in the `main.tf` file (and save the changes) that we just copied over to the `srvc-baseline.tf` file in the directory `modules/srvc-baseline`.

 > [!IMPORTANT]
 > Please don't forget to delete the code in `main.tf` that you have copied over!